-Serra Pelada was a large gold mine in Brazil 430 kilometres (270 mi) south of the mouth of the Amazon River.
+Serra Pelada was a large gold mine in Brazil 430 kilometers (270 mi) south of the mouth of the Amazon River.
 In 1979 a local child swimming on the banks of a local river found a 6 grams (0.21 oz) nugget of gold.
-Soon word leaked out and by the end of the week a gold rush had started.
-During the early 1980s, tens of thousands of prospectors flocked to the Serra Pelada site, which at its peak was said to be not only the largest open-air gold mine in the world, but also the most violent.
+Soon word leaked out and by the end of the week, a gold rush had started.
+During the early 1980s, tens of thousands of prospectors flocked to the Serra Pelada site, which at its peak was said to be not only the largest open-air gold mine in the world but also the most violent.

 Brazilian photographer Sebastião Salgado traveled to the mines of Serra Pelada taking some of the most haunting pictures of the workers there, highlighting the sheer madness and chaos of the operation.
 He’s quoted as saying when he saw the mine, “Every hair on my body stood on edge.
 The Pyramids, the history of mankind unfolded.
 I had traveled to the dawn of time”.